HParker/sock-drawer/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Running the tests

+if you are going to contribute, I hope you run the tests at least once -- hopefully many times. to run the tests, you must have redis-server running in the background with default configuration.